(Updated on June 27, 2022)

 The common myth is that wheel spacers disrupt the physics of the wheels and wheel hubs.
 This is simply not true because the physics are not affected by the spacers.
 After all, the center of the hub is not what secures the spacer onto it.
 The wheel spacer’s lip does not experience any load either.
 It only helps you with the wheel installation.

 While it is important to use long wheel studs for your wheel spacer, you don’t need to have longer wheel studs installed if you choose bigger wheel spacers.
 Just choose studs that are longer than your standard factory studs.
-Ask your local mechanic to recommend some if you’re still confused.
+Ask a mechanic to recommend some if you’re still confused.